auanasgheps/snapraid-aio-script/README.md

 # snapraid-aio-script
 The definitive all-in-one [SnapRAID](https://github.com/amadvance/snapraid) script.
+I hope you'll agree.

-There are many SnapRAID scripts out there, but none could fit my needs.
-So I took the best of them to start a new one.
+There are many SnapRAID scripts out there, but none has the features I want.
+So I made my own, inspired by existing solutions.

-It is meant to be run periodically (e.g. daily), do the heavy lifting and send an email you will actually read.
+It is meant to be run periodically (daily), do the heavy lifting and send an email you will actually read.

 Supports single and dual parity configurations.
-It is customizable and has been tested with Debian 10 and [OpenMediaVault 5](https://github.com/openmediavault/openmediavault).
+It is highly customizable and has been tested with Debian 10 and [OpenMediaVault 5](https://github.com/openmediavault/openmediavault).

 Contributions are welcome!